voderl/agent-workflow-mcp-tool/README.md

 import { registerWorkflowTool, Prompt, ClaudeCodeTools, z } from 'agent-workflow-mcp-tool';
 ```

-simple demo to input two number and plus:
+simple demo to input two number and plus with claude code:
 ```js
 const server = new McpServer({
   name: "agent-workflow",